lisongxu/CSCE156-Project-OOP/readme.md

 * (Bonus 20 points) Add the following features to the *Main Window*
     * Successfully save all accounts (e.g., Alice and Bob) and all their posts to a text file (feel free to design your file format).
-    * After quiting and restarting the application, a user can successfully load the accounts and their posts from a file.
+    * After quitting and restarting the application, a user can successfully load the accounts and their posts from a file.

+* (Bonus 10 points) Delete Accounts: Allow users to delete their current account.
+Remove the username, password, and all the user's posts.

+* (Bonus 5 points) Sorting Posts: Allow users to choose how to sort the posts.
+In addition to the default dscending order of the time, users can choose from the following additional orderings: ascending order of the time, ascending or descending order of usernames of the posts.

 ### 4.2 Submitting to Canvas

 Submit the following to Canvas (not GradeScope).
 Our LAs will manually grade them.
-You are welcome to demonstrate how your Jstgram works to our LAs, and they can then give you their feedbacks and grade your project.
+You are welcome to demonstrate how your Jstgram works to our LAs, and they can then give you their feedback and grade your project.

 1. `Project1.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
-   *  Step 1: Run your project at least once (creates a `Launch Configuration` for step 4)
+   *  Step 1: Run your project at least once (create a `Launch Configuration` for step 4)
-   *  Step 2: Right click your project, and select `Export ...`
+   *  Step 2: Right-click your project, and select `Export ...`
    *  Step 3: In the Java folder, select `Runnable JAR file`
    *  Step 4: In the `Runnable JAR File Specification`
-       * select your project in `Lanuch Configuration`
+       * select your project in `Launch Configuration`
        * change file name to `Project1.jar` in `Export destination`
        * select `Package required libraries into generated JAR` for `Library handling`
        * then click the `Finish` button

 2. `Project1.zip`: A Zip file of all source code that the LAs can execute and check.

-Again, if you plan to work with one other student in this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to submit your project on Canvas.
+Again, if you plan to work with one other student on this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to submit your project on Canvas.